parthjpatelx/pizza/README.md

 #SERVER TODO

-- figure out how to compact string->object definitions
-- ensure that food_category and food_pk are valid
-- figure out how to represent quantity
+#figure out how to represent quantity
+      if we represent the individual foods as general food objects, will this slice off their individual properties?
+See what happens.
+How do we avoid this?
+Read python the hard way OOP section

-- create a submit order function
+# create a submit order function

-- make sure user has to be logged in to access each view
+# make sure user has to be logged in to access each view

-- delete the empty cart assignment in add_to_cart so that user can add multiple items to cart
+# delete the empty cart assignment in add_to_cart so that user can add multiple items to cart

-- edit models.py so that all foods have a corresponding string representation
+#edit models.py so that all foods have a corresponding string representation

-- set up register view
+#set up register view
     note when we register a new user, make sure to set active cart to False

-Add string expression to each food class
-When querying for food class, speciify the get_object_from_string Food.objects.filter(food_string = food_category)
+#Compacting two definitions at top
+     Figure out how to use meta properties of objects to refer to them.
+If we return a food query, will it slice off properties?->Probably yes.
+How can we avoid this? foods_for_my_category = Food.objects.filter(string_name = food_category)

 #HTML TODO